19 Places to Get Clothes to Sell on Poshmark

 8 | Discount retail stores

 Some sellers go-to source is discount retail stores like Nordstrom Rack, TJ Maxx, Marshalls, Last Call, Ross, etc. These stores are known for selling new items for a fraction of retail.
-Where do they get these items?
+Where do the stores get these items?
 They may be last season’s items, leftovers, and returned items from full-price retail stores.

 Some stores like TJ Maxx contract with brands to make goods to sell only at those discount stores.
 The goods might be a little lower quality or slightly different in style but still have the brand name that people want to wear.